luayala/javaScriptPlayGround/README.md

-##colection of javascript project to practice coding in js
+colection of javascript project to practice coding in js
+===

 ### TODOS
    1. Add more dificulty levels